Siteation/magento2-storeinfo-extra/README.md

 [![Hyvä Themes Supported](https://img.shields.io/badge/Hyva_Themes-Supported-3df0af.svg?longCache=true&style=for-the-badge)](https://hyva.io/)
 ![License](https://img.shields.io/github/license/Siteation/magento2-storeinfo-extra?color=%23234&style=for-the-badge)

+> [!WARNING]
+> This package has been Abbonded and merged with the v3 of the [StoreInfo](https://github.com/Siteation/magento2-storeinfo)

 This Magento 2 module add the option to show social buttons or more extras with ease.

 So you can get the whatsapp number from the Stores > Config.